cnabio/duffle/docs/200-duffle.md

 the `duffle build` command takes a file-based representation of a CNAB bundle, combined with Duffle configuration, and builds a CNAB bundle.

 It builds invocation images.
-When a Duffle applicatiomn is multi-container, it also will build those images.
+When a Duffle application is multi-container, it also will build those images.

 ### Example